archivesunleashed/docker-aut/README.md

 To get started, type `vagrant ssh` in the directory where you installed the VM.

 When prompted:
-  - username: `vagrant`
+  - username: `ubuntu`
-  - password: `vagrant`
+  - password: `ubuntu`

 Here are some other example commands:
-* `ssh -p 2222 vagrant@localhost` - will connect to the machine using `ssh`;
+* `ssh -p 2222 ubuntu@localhost` - will connect to the machine using `ssh`;
-* `scp -P 2222 somefile.txt vagrant@localhost:/destination/path` - will copy `somefile.txt` to your vagrant machine.
+* `scp -P 2222 somefile.txt ubuntu@localhost:/destination/path` - will copy `somefile.txt` to your vagrant machine.
   - You'll need to specify the destination.
-For example, `scp -P 2222 WARC.warc.gz vagrant@localhost:/home/vagrant` will copy WARC.warc.gz to the home directory of the vagrant machine.
+For example, `scp -P 2222 WARC.warc.gz ubuntu@localhost:/home/ubuntu` will copy WARC.warc.gz to the home directory of the vagrant machine.
-* `rsync --rsh='ssh -p2222' -av somedir vagrant@localhost:/home/vagrant` - will sync `somedir` to your home directory of the vagrant machine.
+* `rsync --rsh='ssh -p2222' -av somedir ubuntu@localhost:/home/ubuntu` - will sync `somedir` to your home directory of the vagrant machine.

 ## Environment